The Ultimate Guide to Roof Styles for Sheds

 • Perfect for installing solar panels or creating rooftop gardens

 Flat roofs have come a long way in terms of technology and durability.
 Modern materials like EPDM rubber make them much more reliable than older flat roofs that were prone to leaking.
+When considering other options, a flat roof offers unique advantages for certain applications.

-Roofing Materials: Because the Style Is Just Half the Battle
+🔧 Roofing Materials: Because the Style Is Just Half the Battle

 Asphalt Shingles: The Popular Choice

-Asphalt shingles are the most common roofing material for a reason:
+Traditional shingles are the most common roofing material for a reason:

 • Affordability per square foot